 Name of School:

-Type of Drill:
+Type of Drill: ·

 Date:

-Time of Day:
+Time of Day: -

 Duration: Number of persons evacuated:

 Number of Staff Supervising Drill:

-Outside Agencies Participating (if any):
+Outside Agencies Participating (if any)):

-Comments:
+Time log and description of drill/incident that take place during the drill/incident ent (record time and description of major act). ivities and transitions

 Principal signature and date

 Note: California Administrative Code, Title 5, Section 17 amended requires a record of the date and hour of each drill.
-Please return this record of all drills and incidents to the district safety coordinator no later than one week following event.
+Please return this record of all drills and incidents to the Pupil Services Office, Assistant Superintendent (Secondary) and Assistant Superintendent (Elementary) no later than 24 hours following an event.